Course - Philosophy as a Discipline and Practice (1-7) - MGLU4107

 Learning methods and activities

 The course is organised with regular weekly teaching.
 Excursions can take place outside regular teaching hours.
-The teaching methods alternate between lectures, work on assignments individually and in groups, discussions, as well as oral and written student presentations.
+The teaching methods alternate between lectures, work on assignments individually and in groups, dialogues, as well as oral and written student presentations.

 Compulsory assignments